Hal Bernson

-Harold M. Bernson (November 19, 1930 – July 20, 2020) was a Los Angeles City Council member for 24 years, from 1979 until his retirement in 2003.
+Harold M. Bernson (November 19, 1930 – July 20, 2020) was an American politician who was a member of the Los Angeles City Council for 24 years, from 1979 until his retirement in 2003.
 A conservative Republican, he was a leading proponent of the San Fernando Valley seceding from the rest of Los Angeles.

 Early life

 Bernson was born in South Gate, California, on November 19, 1930, to Jewish parents, his father from Romania and his mother from Poland.
 He grew up in the Los Angeles neighborhood of Boyle Heights, where he became a bar mitzvah at the historic Breed Street Shul.
 He recalled that at the age of ten he attended services at the synagogue three times a day to recite a mourner's prayer for his father.
 As a young man, he served in the Navy and afterward ran a clothing store in Bakersfield.
 He moved back to Los Angeles in 1956 and to the San Fernando Valley in 1958.